HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 # Deployment Process
 ### Prerequisites:

-- Clone the repo to the IDE of your choice or create the files
+- Clone the repo to the IDE of your choice or create the files manually.

-These will be used in the `preconfigres.ps1` to setup the project

 ### Backend Configuration